Campaign of the Month: October 2017

 By most accounts Nathaniel was a ferocious husband, particularly amid discussion of his wife’s impropriety in marrying him less than six months after her first husband’s death.
 He fought no less than (and perhaps more than) four duels in the ‘defense’ of Gretchen’s honor with a variety of blades and pistols, and was accounted to have engaged in numerous bare knuckle brawls to the same effect.
 Matters came to a head in late 1860 when he fatally stabbed Forrest Lawson, the son of a prominent Richmond judge, in a duel.
 A warrant was issued for his arrest in the State of Virginia, and Nathaniel fled to Washington D.C.
 Unbeknownst to him, his wife was pregnant with their first child.

-The intent appears to have been to wait out the fury over the death of Forrest Lawson, but that plan was thrown out when in early 1861 a number of states announced their succession from the union, forming the Confederate States of America.
-Both of his brothers immediately joined the Army of Northern Virginia.
+The intent appears to have been to wait out the fury over the death of Forrest Lawson, but that plan was thrown out when in early 1861 a number of states announced their succession from the Union, forming the Confederate States of America.
+Both of his brothers quickly joined the Army of Northern Virginia.
 His brother-in-law joined the Army of Mississippi.
 His father, judging himself to be too old to fight, and joined the Congress of Confederate States as a representative.
 Caught in the North alone, unable to easily proceed South and cut off from his family’s support, ‘Nathaniel’ was caught between poor choices, wishing to support the South but unable to make it back he was caught between poor choices and ultimately joined the Army of the Northern Potomac as a field surgeon under an assumed name with the ignorable intention of working from within to sabotage the war effort in the North (this is according to his own admission, and admittedly the product of an accounting more than a century later).

 Whatever the truth, ‘Nathaniel’ spent three years with the Army of the Northern Potomac, acquiring a reputation as a skilled surgeon that brought many a (‘tragically’ fatally wounded) northern officer to his table.
 Over the course of those three years the younger of his brothers lost both legs at the Battle of Antietam and returned home to Richmond a cripple.
 The older of is two brothers was killed at the center of the Union line on Cemetery Ridge in Pickett’s Charge during the battle of Gettysburg.
 He later received word that his brother-in-law was killed at the Battle of Shiloh.
 ‘Nathaniel’ was spared such a fate until the Siege of Petersburg when he was wounded while attempting to cross the lines during the confusion of the Battle of the Crater.
 Recovered by Union troops he allegedly performed a feverish surgery on himself to remove the bullet from his abdomen, not trusting others with his health, only to discover after the fact that the bullet had ruptured several organs and his death was all but assured.
 Feverish and dying the surgeon was approached by Magister Mendelssohn and Embraced.
 At his sire’s urging he abandoned both his birth name and the name he had served under as a surgeon, recorded as having been killed in action attempting to rescue wounded soldiers during the Battle of the Crater, and took on the name Jonathan North.